List of displays

 - Check the firmware version installed on your monitor (go to your monitor manufacturer’s website to learn how to find your monitor’s firmware version).

 - You can fix some DisplayPort video issues by disabling “MST mode” or “DP1.2 mode” on your monitor.
 Check the owner’s manual that came with your monitor to learn how.
-Disabling “MST mode” or “DP1.2 mode” on your monitor will cause display daisy-chaining to stop working.
+Disabling “MST mode” or “DP1.2 mode” on your monitor will prevent display daisy-chaining from working.

 XB280HK w/ NVIDIA G-SYNC